grackle-project/grackle/doc/source/Examples.rst

       .. group-tab:: CMake Build System

          By default, the examples are automatically built with the rest of Grackle.
-         The compiled example binaries can be found within **<build-dir>/example**, where **<build-dir>** is the arbitrary build-directory that you need to specify when compiling Grackle.
+         The compiled example binaries can be found within **<build-dir>/example**, where **<build-dir>** is the arbitrary :ref:`build-directory <dir-defs>` that you previously specified while compiling Grackle.

          .. warning::

             It's important that **<build-dir>** is a top-level directory in the grackle repository (e.g. something like **~/grackle/my-build** is fine, but choices like **~/grackle/../my-grackle-build** and **~/grackle/my_builds/my-first-build** are problematic).
-            If this isn't the case, then the examples won't be able to locate the input data files.
+            If this isn't the case, then the examples (that don't use automatically managed input data files) won't be able to locate the data files.

    .. important::

       If you're using the Classic build system, make sure to add the path to the directory containing the installed **libgrackle.so** to your LD_LIBRARY_PATH (or DYLD_LIBRARY_PATH on Mac).
       This is **NOT** necessary for the CMake build system.
-      More information is provided below.\ [#f1]_
+      :ref:`More information is provided below.<how-examples-are-built>`

-2. Now we execute the example
+3. Now we execute the example

    .. note::